bigslycat/pbem/README.md

 ```

 And rendered template will be displayed in the terminal.
 Also you can run this
-command from yor app directory:
+command from your app directory:

 ```bash
 node -e 'require("pbem/demo")'